sylphlab/zen-coder/memory-bank/progress.md

 # Project Progress

 ## What Works
+- **Model ID/Name Handling:**
+    - Model Selector input allows custom model IDs and doesn't revert to name.
+    - Backend correctly fetches and stores `modelName` and `modelId`.
+    - Message bubbles display `modelName` above the content (with `modelId` in tooltip) and provider name.
+    - Model info appears immediately for new messages.
 - **Message Display:** Fixed issues where messages (including streamed text) were not appearing correctly.
 - **Persistence (Completed Messages):** AI responses that finish streaming completely are now reliably saved and persist after reloading.
 - **Persistence (Manually Stopped Messages):** Explicitly triggering a save when "Stop Generation" is used persists the partial message state (subject to async save completion before termination).